patrickbucher/algorithms/diary.md

 because I got reverse ranges (e.g. `j..=0`) wrong; in Rust, you have to write them as `(0..=j).rev()`.

+In the evening, I implemented linear search and binary/decimal conversion (and back), which was rather easy.
+I'm looking forward to the Erlang implementation, but I have no idea yet, how unit testing is done in Erlang.

 # 2023-08-02 (We)

 I implemented the remainder (linear search, binary addition and conversion) in